 Then you need to fill out court forms that include a plaintiff's claim and you will give your forms to the Panama, IA court clerk to file your small claims case.
 Small Claims Iowa serve your claim and be prepared for your Small Claims Case Trial.
 Make a plan that what you have to say, prepare proof with copies to take for small claims cases, and also take people as witnesses to support your story.
 Also, the following tack ticks are helpful for you to file a small claims case:

-- How to file a small claims lawsuit in Panama, IA.
+- How to file a small claim filing in Panama, IA.

 - What to expect during a small claim hearing in Panama, IA.

-- How much going to small claims costs in Panama, IA.
+- How much does going to small claims costs in Panama, IA?

-How Do I File A Small Claims Lawsuit in Panama, IA County?
+How Do I File Small Claims in Panama, IA County?

 You can always sue an individual Panama, IA small claims court if they live in Panama, IA county.
 You can always sue a company in Panama, IA Small Claims Court if their business is located in Panama, IA county.